 W&N has acquired A Death in the Vatican by British Book Award and Baillie Gifford Prize winner Philippe Sands.

-The novel is a historical detective story that sets out to uncover the truth behind what happened to leading Nazi Otto von Wächter, indicted in 1946 for "mass murder".
+The non-fiction work will set out to uncover the truth behind what happened to leading Nazi Otto von Wächter, indicted in 1946 for "mass murder".

 Described as an "exhilarating follow up to East West Street", also published by W&N and named Non-fiction: Narrative Book of the Year at the British Book Awards this week, A Death in the Vatican is based on research that began in 2010 and continued through the making of the prize-winning BBC Storyville documentary "My Nazi Legacy".
 It is also the basis for a BBC Radio 4 series and podcast that will be broadcast in early 2018.